houzyk/thephilosophicalcode/content/articles/irregular-javascript-expressions.md

 4. A language denoting mechanism is regular if and only if the class of languages it denotes is the class of regular languages.
 5. Due to their equivalence to DFAs, theoretical regular expressions denote the class of regular languages.
 6. So, theoretical regular expressions are a regular language denoting mechanism.
-7. Due to backreferences, JavaScript regular expressions do not only denote the class of regular languages.
+7. Due to backreferences, the class denoted by JavaScript regular expressions is not the class of regular languages.
 8. So, JavaScript regular expressions are not a regular language denoting mechanism.

 9. To say that "JavaScript regular expressions are not regular" is to say that "JavaScript regular expressions are not a regular language denoting mechanism".
 Therefore, the tension becomes apparent and cashed out.
 In essence, JavaScript regular expressions are not a regular language denoting mechanism but their theoretical counterparts are.